samjones00/docs/docs/_documentation/HTML,-CSS-and-JavaScript-Minification.md

 the Virtual Path to the file.
 It can be useful to use in conjunction with `svgFill` to change the **fill** color of all SVG images in the SVG CSS bundle as seen above.

+## Configure NUglify

+You can configure your ServiceStack App to use Nuglify's Advanced HTML, CSS, JS Minifiers using [mix](/mix-tool) with:

+    $ mix nuglify

+Which will write [Configure.Nuglify.cs](https://gist.github.com/gistlyn/4bdb79d21f199c22b8a86f032c186e2d) to your **HOST** project.

 ## Integrated Bundling Example

 For more detailed information on using ServiceStack's built-in bundling checkout the